-If you are facing uncertainty about the continuance of your elderly parent’s independence at home – maybe due to a recent fall, failing health or just being alone in the house - Elderhomeshare may have a suitable solution that can fit in well with other aspect of care and support in your parent’s life.
+If you are worried about the continuance of your elderly parent’s independence at home – maybe due to a recent fall, failing health or just being alone in the house - Elderhomeshare may have a suitable solution that can fit in well with another aspect of care and support in your parent’s life.

 For elderly people who enjoy the company of other people, live alone and want to continue to live in their own home, Elderhomeshare can provide the perfect solution.

 Naomi has been living as a home share companion for close to 6 months now.
 She crafted this wonderful painting and has much to say about her positive experience of living with her elderly home share companion:

 “She is a lovely lady; I am always happy to come home to see her.
 She always welcomes me with a smile and we always share how our day went.
 She is a good companion for me as well!

 I also really appreciate that I have a nice home to live in and have own my room.